 These sandy trails are well suited for ATV riding because they don’t get muddy and are very forgiving to ATV travel due to the sand base simply falling back upon itself after an ATV travels the trail.
 While the majority of trails are sand based and dry out almost immediately after a rain, some of the lowland areas do contain a softer trail base and care should be taken to not rut these areas up during wet weather.

-The over 500 kilometers of forest trails provide a host of beautiful scenery areas to explore.
-Many of these trails date back to the early days of settlement in the area and provided a means of travel and access to timber and aggregate and today, lets us hanker back to the old days.
-Some are major trails like the famous North Star Trail running from Stead north west to where it intersects Hwy. #59 and also the Ridge Trail which starts from where the North Star Trail hits Hwy. #59 and continues north to where it intersects Hwy. #11 close to Traverse Bay Corner.
+The over 500 kilometers of forest trails provide a host of beautiful scenic areas to explore.
+Many of these trails date back to the early days of settlement in the area and provided a means of travel to access to timber and aggregate today.
+Some are major trails like the famous North Star Trail running from Stead north west to where it intersects with Hwy. #59 and also the Ridge Trail which starts from where the North Star Trail hits Hwy. #59 and continues north to where it intersects Hwy. #11 close to Traverse Bay Corner.
 There are beautiful picnic sites, bird watching, berry and mushroom picking and scenic vistas to be found.
 Another unique trail is the old rail line from Victoria Beach all the way to Grand Marais and passes through the community of Belair.
 This rail line was famous for its steam train transport of thousands of weekend travelers from Winnipeg to the glory days of the Grand Beach and Victoria Beach old dance halls, board walks and resident summer cottages in the region.

-The Belair ATV Club has acquired authorization and entered into an agreement with the Province of Manitoba to operate a network of designated ATV trails spanning from Stead to Albert Beach and many loops branching off of the primary main North/South stem trails.
-In addition, the club also manages our 29 km Whistle Pig multi use ATV trail on the old rail bed from Pine Falls to past Gull Lake and we are exploring opportunities to extend that for the balance of the rail bed all the way to East Selkirk.
+The Belair ATV Club Inc. has acquired authorization and entered into an agreement with the Province of Manitoba to operate a network of designated ATV trails spanning from Stead to Albert Beach and many loops branching off of the primary main North/South stem trails.
+In addition, the club also manages our 72 km Whistle Pig multi use ATV trail on the old rail bed from Pine Falls all the way to East Selkirk.
+Half way down the trail is the South Beach Casino and Resort as well as Waver’s with fuel and food.
 Please see the attached downloadable maps below.
-We will soon be posting detailed downloadable maps of all the hundreds of kilometers or other trails in the region along with Google Earth .KMZ files and Garmin .GPX files to help you with navigation in this vast network.
-The club now has acquired all the new signage and will complete installation in the spring of 2019.
-See maps below:
+We will be posting detailed downloadable maps of all the hundreds of kilometers or other trails in the region along with Google Earth .KMZ files and Garmin .GPX files to help you with navigation in this vast network.

 The North Star Trail Riding Tour

-One of the most famous trails in the Belair Forest in the North Star Trail which is a 40 km interpretative driving trail starting at Stead, Manitoba at the intersection of Hwy. #304 and heads northward until it reaches Hwy. #59.
-This North Star trail is a favorite of many users and can be traversed by ATV/UTV’s or jeeps or by truck.
-Many of these old trails have their origins dating back 100 years and were the primary access routes into the region.
+One of the most famous trails in the Belair Forest is the North Star Trail which is a 40 km interpretative driving trail starting at Stead, Manitoba at the intersection of Hwy. #304 and heads northward until it reaches Hwy. #59.
+This North Star trail is a favorite of many users and can be traversed by ATV/UTV’s and jeeps or by truck.
+Many of these old trails have their origins dating back 100+ years and were the primary access routes into the region.